 (6) For Ancillary Services offered and provided from Combined Cycle Generation Resources, ERCOT shall apply, without exception, the same rules and requirements specified in these Protocols for the DAM, RUC and Adjustment Period and Real-Time markets that apply to Ancillary Services provided from any other Generation Resources.

-(a) ERCOT systems shall determine the High and Low Ancillary Service Limits (HASL and LASL)for a Combined Cycle Generation Resource as follows:
+(a) ERCOT systems shall determine the operating limits for a Combined Cycle Generation Resource as follows:

-(i) In Real Time, relative to the telemetered High Sustained Limit (HSL) for the Combined Cycle Generation Resource, or
+(i) In Real Time, relative to the telemetered capacity limits, ramp rates, and Ancillary Service capabilities for the Combined Cycle Generation Resource;

-(ii) During the DAM and RUC study periods, relative to the HSL in the COP.(b) The QSE shall assure that the Combined Cycle Generation Resource designated as On-Line through telemetry or in the COP can meet its Ancillary Service Resource Responsibility.
+(ii) During the DAM study period, relative to the HSL in the COP; or

+(iii) During the RUC Study Period, relative to the capacity limits and Ancillary Service capabilities in the COP.

 3.8.3 Quick Start Generation Resources

 (1) The QSE for a Quick Start Generation Resource (QSGR) that is available for deployment by SCED shall set the COP Resource Status to OFFQS, and the COP Low Sustained Limit (LSL) and COP HSL values to the expected sustainable LSL and HSL for the QSGR for the hour.
-If the QSGR is providing Non-Spinning Reserve (Non-Spin) service, then the Ancillary Service Resource Responsibility for Non-Spin shall be set to the Resource’s QSE-assigned Non-Spin responsibility in the COP.